maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

     return JSONResponse({"message": "OK"}, status_code=200)
 ```

-We then run the server using the FastAPI CLI:
+To run the server, we use the FastAPI CLI (`--host 0.0.0.0` means our application will be visible to our local network, and as such, by Tailscale):

 ```console
 $ uv run fastapi dev main.py --host 0.0.0.0